pchapin/yeditor/README.md

 -------

 Y has a unit test program in the `src\check` folder.
-It is automatically built by the Visual Studio solution but it is (at the time of this writing) not well supported by the other build systems.
+It is automatically built by the Visual Studio solution and the CodeBlocks workspace, but it is (at the time of this writing) not well supported by the other build systems.
 It is also extremely minimal.
 Enhancing Y's unit tests is a work in progress.

 Note that the unit test program makes use of a simple unit test framework for C++ called UTM (Unit Test Manager).
 This framework generates XML reports of test results and is intended to be